Plutonomicon/plutarch-plutus/plutarch-test/README.md

 ### Navigation

-To quickly nagivate and preview the golden files in the terminal, run:
+To quickly navigate and preview the golden files in the terminal, run:

 ```sh-session
 nix run nixpkgs#ranger -- ./plutarch-test/goldens/